marosbeno/php-on-docker/README.md

 # php-on-docker
-This is all the source files mentioned in the PHP on Docker series articles on https://blog.devsense.com/.
+This is all the source files mentioned in the "PHP on Docker" series of articles, located on https://blog.devsense.com/.

 Complete list:
  - https://blog.devsense.com/introduction-to-php-on-docker-with-visual-studio-code